 As a writer, she has tried to challenge how Americans think about environment, economy, public space, guns, and Los Angeles.
 Her writings include Stop Saving the Planet: An Environmentalist Manifesto (2021); Flight Maps: Adventures with Nature in Modern America; “Thirteen Ways of Seeing Nature in L.A.” and other essays; op-eds in the NY Times and LA Times; and her not-quite advice column “Green Me Up JJ.”

 She has created, co-created, and sometimes stumbled into public art projects to work for environmental justice, as well as to de-privatize essential public spaces.
-She has co-founded the LA Urban Rangers and St. Louis Division collectives, led tours of the concrete LA River, co-created the new "Superfun!" website, designed the alternative Nature Trail in Laumeier Sculpture Park, and co-created the popular Our Malibu Beaches mobile phone app.
+She has co-founded the St. Louis Divison and LA Urban Rangers collectives, led tours of the concrete LA River, designed the alternative Nature Trail in Laumeier Sculpture Park, and co-created the popular Our Malibu Beaches mobile phone app.

 She has a Ph.D. in history from Yale University, and argues fanatically for the superpowers of the arts and humanities.
 She has an A.B. from Princeton University, where she was a bio major and girl ornithologist—and her favorite spring bird is the blackburnian warbler.

 In 2016—after 15 years in the wilds of L.A.—she returned to her hometown St. Louis, where she is a Research Fellow at the Sam Fox School of Design & Visual Arts at Washington University.
-She is now developing a suite of projects—solo and with St. Louis Division—to tell stories about justice and environment, in the city where she grew up and where these topics are legend.
+She is currently writing about U.S. gun violence, while developing a suite of projects—solo and with St. Louis Division—to tell stories about justice and environment in the city where she grew up and where these topics are legend.

 Contact Jenny Price: [email protected]